Asynchronous Decentralized SGD with Quantized and Local Updates: Detailed Analytical Comparison

-\paragraph{Discussion.} We compare in more detail against \cite{lian2017asynchronous} and \cite{assran2018stochastic}, since these are the only other papers which do not require explicit global synchronization in the form of rounds.
-(By contrast, e.g.~\cite{wang2018cooperative, koloskova2020unified} require that nodes synchronize in rounds, so that at every point in time each node has taken the same number of steps.)
+We compare our assumptions and the resulting bounds in more detail relative to \cite{lian2017asynchronous} , \cite{assran2018stochastic} and \cite{lu2020moniqua}.
+We focus on these works since they are the only other papers which do not require explicit global synchronization in the form of rounds.
+(By contrast, e.g.~\cite{wang2018cooperative, koloskova2020unified} require that nodes synchronize in rounds, so that at every point in time every node has taken the same number of steps.)